For negotiators & skeptics: every number derived, both walk-aways priced ▾

 | Overruns | Owner-level GMP at the approved budget; 100% operator absorption above it; savings shared 65/35 public | $25–60M expected + the insurance |

-| Term | 30 years + two 5-yr options — contingent on the §4 tax-diversion sunset (below) | his most-valued, Portland's cheapest give |
+| Term | 30 years + two 5-yr options — contingent on the §4 tax-diversion sunset (below) | the length both sides publicly say they want — peer cities granted it only with reinvestment and rent-reset conditions attached |

 | Development | 7-yr exclusive with his own Raleigh milestones: $200M by yr 5 / $400M by yr 10 / $800M by yr 20; 6% ground rent; tax rolls; 10% affordable | ~$160M+ (part contingent) |